The Venture 17 Division Of Education

 Do you know how you always seem to receive a new, complimentary gift after so many purchases at that favorite beauty counter of yours?

 ScholarshipPoints works the same way!

-still helpful during our undergrad years, offering ample scholarship opportunities
+The site is still helpful during our undergrad years, offering ample scholarship opportunities and financial advice.

 Visit Cappex for more scholarships at

 A no-brainer of a URL, are we right?